bertbaron/bertbaron.github.io/_posts/2022-03-26-homeassistant-graylog.markdown

     },
     ...
 ```
 Make sure your json is correct.
-Then restart the docker engine.
+Then restart the Docker engine.
 In my case this could be done with `sudo systemctl restart docker.service` but this might be different on your installation.
-If you don't know how to restart the docker engine you can also simply reboot the machine.
+If you don't know how to restart the Docker engine you can also simply reboot the machine.

 Log options may also be configured in the service init file using command line options to the daemon process.
 If they are already they might even override the changes in daemon.json.
 {: .notice--warning}

+### Option 2 - by using the Logspout add-on

+After writing the first version of this post, which only contained the above option, I have searched for other solutions to send the Home Assistant logs to Graylog.
+I found [Logspout](https://github.com/gliderlabs/logspout), which uses the Docker API from within a container to collect and forward the container logs.
+It can even be configured with filters and some other options.
+I didn't find an add-on for Home Assistant so I created one myself.
+The add-on does require `protection` mode to be turned off unfortunately in order to get access to the Docker API.

+To install the add-on, add the [hassio-addons](https://github.com/bertbaron/hassio-addons) repository and install the `logspout` add-on following the documentation.

 ## Find your logs in Graylog